 - Add the flour, corn starch, confectioner's sugar, and vanilla.
 Blend together until fully incorporated - about 2 minutes.

-- Portion about 1 teaspoon of the dough (I used a very small ice-cream type scoop to get even amounts of dough for each cookie.)
+- Portion about 1 tablespoon of the dough (I used a small ice-cream type scoop to get even amounts of dough for each cookie.)